Modern YEAR FOURTEEN (Part 2)

 –Batman/Punisher: Lake of Fire #1[1]

-The ruthless Gunhawk (Liam Hawkleigh) and Gunbunny (who will later change her name to Pistolera) enter the Gotham crime game and cause a ruckus.
-Bunny is injured, but before Batman (Jean-Paul) can apprehend them, they escape.
+“Knightquest: The Crusade” continues.
+While Batman patrols, the ruthless Gunhawk (Liam Hawkleigh) and Gunbunny (who will later change her name to Pistolera) enter the Gotham crime game, causing a ruckus when they conduct a few sniper assassinations.
+Harvey Bullock and Homicide Department detectives Murphy and Moses work the case.
+After being handed the investigation by Bullock, Batman (Jean-Paul Valley) soon tracks down Gunhawk and Gunbunny and fights them at a gun convention.
+Bunny is injured, but before Batman can apprehend the couple, they escape.

 –The Outsiders Vol. 2 #7-9